raresstefan99/grasping_node/README.md

 # 🦾 Grasping Node (ROS 2)

-A semi-automated robotic grasping routine implemented in C++ using ROS 2 and MoveIt.
+An automated robotic grasping routine implemented in C++ using ROS 2 and MoveIt.
 The node controls a UR manipulator (simulated in CoppeliaSim) to detect, approach, grasp, move, and place objects based on visual keypoint data.
-The process is controlled step-by-step via keyboard flags to give full control to the user.
+It's also possible to control the process with a semi-automated control by the user.
+The manipulator is positioned on an omnidirectional mobile base (like the Neobotix MPO-500).

+The routine consists of:
+- manipulator in scanning position
+- 360-degree rotation of the mobile base
+- identification of the bags around it
+- calculation of the distance to the closest
+- I approach the bag in steps (to allow a visual check of the keypoint and avoid false positives) up to a certain desired distance
+- calculation and execution of the grasping trajectory if the presence of the bag is confirmed; otherwise, the search for the bags resumes
+- grasping the bag and moving it to a point B
+- I place the bag down and return to the scanning position
+- return to the center of the room to resume scanning the bags

 ## 📦 Package Overview